 The GCS Elementary STEM program is based on principles of science, technology, engineering, and math.
 Students develop their God-given creative and innovative talents through various STEM lab projects.
 Our focus is to offer learning opportunities that foster critical thinking, logical-analytical processing, and problem solving skills.
 We use a hands-on approach which requires students to utilize 21st Century skills.
 The program offers new learning avenues in fun ways for students, while building a foundation to support STEM education in middle and high school.

-This course is designed to develop students’ skills in yearbook production by providing experiences in selected aspects of yearbook production.
-Students learn basic principles of yearbook production and develop skills that include writing copy, captions and headlines; digital photography; desktop publishing and using appropriate technology tools for media production.
+This course is designed to develop students’ skills in yearbook production by providing experiences in selected aspects of this course.
+Students will learn basic principles in proper journalistic skills, including writing copy, captions, headlines, digital photography, desktop publishing, and using appropriate technology tools for media production.
+Yearbook Production supports students’ development as writers, photographers, editors, independent users of technology, and responsible contributing members of the Grace Christian School community.